 Businesses need to simplify HR and compliance processes to save time and reduce risk.
 Talx, which helps employers address concerns in hiring, pay and compliance, has now assumed the name of its parent company and become Equifax Workforce Solutions [PDF].
 HR and finance professionals should recognize the parent company’s brand from its work in the consumer credit industry.
 The company hopes these professionals will see that Equifax Workforce Solutions offers a better approach to governance, risk and compliance.
 According to our research, 79 percent of organizations want a better method to identify and manage risks faster.

-Topics: Equifax, eThority, GRC, I9, Operational Performance Management (OPM), payroll, Governance, Risk & Compliance (GRC), CFO, Compensation, compliance, finance, Financial Performance Management (FPM), Hiring, HR, TALX, Workforce Performance Management (WPM), Workforce Solutions
+Topics: Equifax, eThority, GRC, I9, Office of Finance, Operational Performance Management (OPM), Governance, Risk & Compliance (GRC), CFO, Compensation, compliance, finance, Financial Performance Management (FPM), Hiring, HR, TALX, Workforce Performance Management (WPM), Workforce Solutions

 IBM Watson blends existing and innovative technology into a new approach called cognitive computing.
 At the simplest operational level it is technology for asking natural language-based questions, getting answers and support appropriate action to be taken or provide information to make more informed decisions.
 The technology relies on massive processing power to yield probabilistic responses to user questions using sophisticated analytical algorithms.
 A cognitive system like Watson accesses structured and unstructured information within an associated knowledge base to return responses that are not simply data but contextualized information that can inform users’ actions and guide their decisions.
 This is a gigantic leap beyond human decision-making using experience based on random sources from the industry and internal sets of reports and data.